FairwindsOps/reckoner/CONTRIBUTING.md

 ```
 Note that some of the above commands may need `python3` instead of just `python` to work depending on your environment.

+*Note:* Python2 is no longer supported by this tool

 ## Requirements for Pull Requests
 * Update the changelog
 * Run tests